-Date Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance Containment requirement ratio, subject to certain conditions.
-June 2 • • [Philippine Guarantee Corp.] approved a credit guarantee program to cover PHP 120 billion in working capital loans of micro, small and medium enterprises. • • June 5 • • • Extended the temporary relief measure on transactions with PhilPaSS until the last business day of 2020. • June 9 • • • Relaxed regulations governing the submission of reports and other documents to the BSP's Financial Supervision Sector (FSS). • June 16 • • • • Retained partial restrictions in Manila for another two weeks.
-Reinstated strict lockdown rules in Cebu City, the country's fifth most populous city, following an increase in new infections.
-Further eased restrictions in provinces and cities with low cases.
-June 17 • • • Granted regulatory relief for pawnshops through the relaxation of their maximum borrowing limit by increasing the allowed percentage of their total borrowings to pledge loans from 50 percent to 70 percent until December 31, 2021. • June 25 Cut policy rate by 50 basis points to 2.25 percent.
-Extended deadline for tax amnesty till end- December 2020. • • • June 26 • • • Delayed the implementation of the Supervisory Assessment Framework (SAFr) from July 1, 2020 to January 1, 2021, to facilitate the conduct of preparatory activities for the effective roll out of the new supervisory framework, in view of the impact of the COVID-19 pandemic. • June 29 • Extended anew deadlines for filing VAT refund claims as follows: Calendar quarter ending March 31, 2018-July 15, 2020 Fiscal quarter ending April 30, 2018-July 31, 2020 Fiscal quarter ending May 31, 2018-August 15, 2020 Calendar quarter ending June 30, 2018-August 31, 2020. • • • July 1 • • • Issued Payment System Oversight Framework.
-Announced that Partial Restrictions in the Capital will be maintained for another two weeks.
-Strict lockdown measures, which were reinstated in Cebu City from June 16, would be also maintained.
-July 3 • • • • Cleared eight more airports in the country to operate commercial flights.
-July 7 • • • Announced that the third anti-money laundering/combating the financing of terrorism (AML/CFT) sectoral risk assessment (SRA) will be conducted. • July 13 • [EU] Extended 2 grants worth EUR 60.5 million for peace, infrastructure development efforts in Mindanao.
-Government increases majority shareholdings in UCPB • • Announced that part of Manila will go back into lockdown.
+Date Measure Monetary Policy/Operations Fiscal Policy Private Sector Regulatory Forbearance requirement ratio, subject to certain conditions.
+June 2 • • [Philippine Guarantee Corp.] approved a credit guarantee program to cover PHP 120 billion in working capital loans of micro, small and medium enterprises. • June 5 • • • Extended the temporary relief measure o transactions with PhilPaSS until the last business day of 2020.
+June 9 • • • Relaxed regulations governing the submission of reports and other documen to the BSP's Financial Supervision Sector (FSS).
+June 16 • • • • June 17 • • • Granted regulatory relief for pawnshops through the relaxation of their maximum borrowing limit by increasing the allowed percentage of their total borrowings to pledge loans from 50 percent to 70 percenuntil December 31, 2021.
+June 25 Cut policy rate by 50 basis points to 2.25 percent. • Extended deadline for tax amnesty till end- December 2020. • • lune 26 • • • Delayed the implementation of the Supervisory Assessment Framework (SAFr) from July 1, 2020 to January 1, 2021, to facilitate the conduct of preparatory activities for the effective roll out of the new supervisory framework, in view of the impact of the COVID-19 pandemic.
+June 29 • Extended anew deadlines for filing VAT refund claims as follows: Calendar quarter ending March 31, 2018-July 15, 2020 Fiscal quarter ending April 30, 2018- July 31, 2020 Fiscal quarter ending May 31, 2018- August 15, 2020 Calendar quarter ending June 30, 2018-August 31, 2020. • • July 1 • • • Issued Payment System Oversight Framework.
+July 3 • • • • July 7 • • • Announced that the third anti-money laundering/combating the financing of terrorism (AML/CFT) sectoral risk assessment (SRA) will be conducted.
+July 13 • [EU] Extended 2 grants worth EUR 60.5 million for peace, infrastructure development efforts in Mindanao.
+Government increases majority shareholdings in UCPB • •